Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 ]
 ```

-We are then able to dynamically loop over the arguments.
+We are then able to loop over the arguments dynamically.

 ![Accepting unlimited arguments using the spread in a function](https://cdn.hashnode.com/res/hashnode/image/upload/v1609828602736/3w02JOPau.png)